Crockpot Spinach Artichoke Dip

 The best way to remember is fresh spinach cooks down to about a cup and a half which is equivalent to 10 ounces in a frozen package.

-Why is my spinach dip too thick?
+What should I do if my spinach artichoke dip is too thick?

 Storing Leftover Crockpot Spinach Artichoke Dip